 Fight leads to San Francisco hit-run that kills 1, hurts 4

-SAN FRANCISCO – A driver struck five people with his car and fled Wednesday after a fight in a waterfront area of San Francisco, killing one and leaving three others with serious injuries, police and hospital officials said.
+SAN FRANCISCO – A driver struck five men with his car and fled Wednesday after a fight in a waterfront area of San Francisco, killing one and leaving three others with serious injuries, police and hospital officials said.

 Another victim was in fair condition, San Francisco General Hospital spokesman Brent Andrew said.